isababa12/Wardrobe/README.md

 ## Development

+Run the following commands to start the application:

+- [ ] docker volume create pgdata
+- [ ] docker-compose build
+- [ ] docker-compose up

-TODO: steps to start application
+Then navigate to the web application at http://localhost:3000/